sdwebui-extensions/ComfyUI-Allegro/README.md

 If you have enough graphics memory.
 You can try use --highvram on comfy start, where the entire pipeline is loaded into GPU directly to spare unnecessary conversion between CPU and GPU.

-It is recommend to choose a preview method (inside comfy Manager), so that you can see the progress of step during the long run.
+It is recommend to choose a preview method (inside comfy Manager), so that you can see intermediate result of each step during the long run.

 Email zhouli@xiaobing.ai for further question or discussion.